abtion/abtion-block-library/README.md

 The Accordion block enables you to create collapsible content sections.
 Each section can be expanded or collapsed by clicking on the header, allowing you to organize content in a compact and user-friendly manner.
 Additional options include setting the initial state (expanded or collapsed) and customizing the appearance of the accordion headers.

+### Trustpilot

+The Trustpilot block allows you to display Trustpilot reviews directly on your website.
+You can customize the appearance of the reviews and choose how many reviews to show.

 ## Development

 To start with development, clone the repository and set up a local WordPress environment.
 Then, follow these steps: